Immunization Prior to Travel to Endemic Areas

 1) Cholera: see Vaccines: Cholera.

 2) Japanese encephalitis is endemic in many southeastern and western Pacific parts of Asia, with transmission peaking in summer or fall in many, but not all, endemic regions.
 The risk is highest for patients traveling in rural areas within endemic countries associated with rice agriculture or those participating in outdoor activities, such as hiking or camping.
-Patients should consider vaccination if they are spending >30 days in a rural area, or if they are spending <30 days in a rural area and are participating in outdoor activities, especially in the evenings.
-The vaccine contains inactivated viruses and is approved for administration in patients >18 years old.
+Individuals should consider vaccination if they are spending >30 days in a rural area, or if they are spending <30 days in a rural area and are participating in outdoor activities, especially in the evenings.
+The vaccine contains inactivated viruses and is approved for administration in those >18 years old.
 Primary vaccination involves 2 IM doses given at a 28-day interval.
 The primary series should be completed 10 to 14 days prior to potential exposure.
 In the case of continued exposure, give 1 IM booster dose 12 months after the primary series.
-There is limited pregnancy safety data.
+The pregnancy safety data are limited.
 Immunocompromised patients may receive the vaccine but it should be noted that antibody titers may be suboptimal.

 4) Poliomyelitis: see Vaccines: Poliomyelitis.